 Computers are used across all age ranges and subjects with particular emphasis on word processing, data handling, graphics, programming and computational thinking.
 By making full use of the computer suite and class based computers, our aim is to give all children confidence in using this technology as an extra dimension to their work.
-All children have access to the school's Learning Platform which is regularly updated with fun activities and tasks which help to support the child's curriculum and vou learning. Е safety is an integral part our Computing and PHSE curriculum.
+All children have access to the school's Learning Platform which is regularly updated with fun activities and tasks which help to support the curriculum child's and vou learning.
+E-safetv an integral part our Computing and PHSE curriculum.